rieset/strapi-plugin-keycloak/README.md

 To check if the user is currently logged in with a valid access token, you can call the `/keycloak/isLoggedIn` endpoint.
 It will return `true` or `false`.

 The endpoint works both with session cookies and with an explicitly set access token in the `Keycloak` header.

+## Logout

+To initiate a logout, redirect the user to `/keycloak/logout`.